NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If there are multiple conditioned crawlspaces, they must all have the same value.

-If the dwelling has a manufactured home belly-and-wing foundation, whether a skirt is present can be optionally entered in ``/HPXML/Building/BuildingDetails/Enclosure/Foundations/Foundation/FoundationType/BellyAndWing``.
+If the dwelling has a manufactured home belly-and-wing foundation, additional information is entered in ``/HPXML/Building/BuildingDetails/Enclosure/Foundations/Foundation/FoundationType/BellyAndWing``.

   =================  =======  =====  ===========  ========  ==========  ==========================
   Element            Type     Units  Constraints  Required  Default     Notes